 How companies can help

 Employee Assistance Programs take many different forms depending on the organisation, but they all offer psychological and emotional support to employees on personal issues through professional counselling.
-If your company hasn’t already made clear what EAP they have, reach out to your HR department for the professional resources available to you.
+If your company hasn’t already clarified what EAP they have, reach out to your HR department for the professional resources available to you.

 Happy work, happy life